dotnet/standard/docs/netstandard-20/packaging.md

 simplify the package graph.
 It also provides a clear indicator of what version of .NET Standard it supports.

+However, the `NETStandard.Library` 2.0 package will contribute *zero* assets to `netcoreapp1.2` because the facade for `netstandard.dll` is provided by `Microsoft.NETCore.App`.

 ## Compatiblity with .NET Framework 4.6.1

 Even in the upcoming version of Visual Studio ("Dev15"), the NuGet story for